oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 * The letter u looks like a v.
 * The letter j goes with the g.
 * The letter x is mostly pronounced with a ks sound.
-* The letter y is unassigned and don't change the number value of a word.
+* The letter y is unassigned and dosen't change the number value of a word.

 ## Majoric character positions